FAQ

 As noted in the above table, tier 3 organisations below $500,000 expenditure and tier 4 do not need external assurances on their performance reporting.
 However, other aspects such as funders, membership, or deeds of incorporation may request or stipulate some assurances on performance reporting.
 Audits and reviews may be undertaken as and when required, or deeds of incorporation updated to reflect the current environment.
 Our first year assurance work will often have a qualification with respect to the opening balances that have not been audited or reviewed.

-The members can be advised of a motion to change the deed requiring that an external assurance on annual PERFORMANCE statements be done as required by the management, statute, or by the members at any special meeting.
+The members can be advised of a motion to change the deed requiring that an external assurance on Performance Report be done as required by the management, statute, or by the members at any special meeting.
 Please ensure that you understand the clauses in the deed or constitution around the amending process, and consult a legal representative, if professional guidance is needed.

 Yes.
 Audit and review fees can be reduced because of the time saved when properly constructed and reconciled financial reports are presented for audit or review.
 Also, the accountant will provide a file showing how they have reconciled key balances, thus showing some integrity of the accounting systems, and accuracy of some figures reported in the financial statements.